John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 The current out-dated monetary, and fiscal policies we are using helped create the bubble decade of the 2000’s, and the rise, and collapse of primary home prices in the same decade.
 Thus helping to create the financial crisis of 2008, and the Great Recession.
 We need new fiscal policies that will help make the Fed’s monetary policies more efficient, and effective.

-Our economy, and financial sector has changed considerably over the last 56 years.
-We no longer have a closed economy.
+Our economy and financial sector have changed considerably over the last 56 years.
+Our economy is no longer a closed economy.
 We are the largest economy in a global economy.
-Our GDP affects other countries economies, and visa versa.
-Our monetary and fiscal policies affect other countries monetary and fiscal policies, and visa versa.
-Our currency exchange rate affects our economy, and other economies around the world.
+Our GDP affects other country’s economies around the world, and their GDP affects our economy.
+Our monetary and fiscal policies affect other country’s monetary and fiscal policies, and their monetary policies and fiscal policies affect our economy.
+Our currency exchange rate affects our economy and other economies around the world.
+Country’s, around the world, currency exchange rates affect our economy and other country’s economies.

 The Consumer Price Index and The Middle Class